 SAML is a method used to exchange information between a service provider and an identity provider.
 A service provider is the provider of a third-party service that users connect to, such as Salesforce or Microsoft.
 An identity provider, such as AuthPoint, authenticates users when they log in to a service or application.

 In AuthPoint, SAML resources connect AuthPoint with a service provider.
-Add SAML resources and define access policies for the resources to require that users authenticate before they can connect to those services and applications.
+Add SAML resources and define authentication policies for the resources to require that users authenticate before they can connect to those services and applications.